RHEcosystemAppEng/kong-discovery/kong-gateway-microshift.md

 }
 ```

+**NOTE** Notice that this part fails above 👆 (we should see the kong-dp-kong) this is an exploratory spike so lets just take note that it does not work as expected and move on.

 Check the Data Plane Proxy to ensure that it is working:
 ```bash
 http `oc get route -n kong-dp kong-kong-proxy --template='{{ .spec.host }}'`/